See the Nets' new City Edition uniforms

 The Brooklyn Nets unveiled their new "City Edition" Nike jerseys on Dec.
 3, 2020.
 The team said the new uniforms were designed to honor the life and legacy of Brooklyn artist Jean-Michel Basquiat.

-The "BKLYN Nets" lettering across the chest of the team's new City Edition jersey is inspired by Jean-Michael Basquiat's signature style.
+The "BKLYN Nets" lettering across the chest of the team's new City Edition jersey is inspired by Jean-Michel Basquiat's signature style.

-The multicolored stripe down the side of the Nets' new CIty Edition uniform reflects a style that is prevalent in much of Jean-Michael Basquiat's work.
+The multicolored stripe down the side of the Nets' new CIty Edition uniform reflects a style that is prevalent in much of Jean-Michel Basquiat's work.